-I gær las Pétur < bókina/hana> eflaust <\bókina/\hana> ekki. yesterday read Pétur the.book/it doubtlessly not 'Yesterday Pétur undoubtedly did not read the book.'
+I gær las Pétur < bókina/hana> eflaust <bókina/hana> ekki. yesterday read Pétur the.book/it doubtlessly not 'Yesterday Pétur undoubtedly did not read the book.'

 This suggests that OS and scrambling differ in that movement of weak object pronouns should be distinguished from other cases of object movement in the case of scrambling only (but see fn.
-7 below).
+9 below).
 This can be further supported by means of the contrast between the Danish and Dutch double object constructions in (9) and (10).
 The (a)-examples show that in both languages the indirect object precedes the direct object if they occupy their base positions.
-Example (9b), taken from Vikner (1989), shows that OS of the corresponding pronouns does not affect this order, while (10b) shows that scrambling of the pronouns resembles Romance clitic movement in that it inverts the object order.
+Example (9b), taken from Vikner (1989), shows that Scrambling of the pronouns does not affect this order, while (10b) shows that scrambling of the pronouns resembles Romance clitic movement in that it inverts the object order.

 (9) a.
 Peter viste jo Marie bogen.
-(IO>DO)

-Peter showed indeed Marie the.book

-b.
-Peter viste <den> hende <den> jo.</den> (IO>DO)

-Peter showed it her indeed
+(IO>DO) b Peter showed indeed Marie the.book Peter viste <den> hende <den> jo.</den> (IO>DO) 0.
+Peter showed it her indeed (10: 20) (10) a.

-(10) a.
 Jan geeft waarschijnlijk Marie het boek.
-(IO>DO)

-Jan gives probably Marie the book
+(IO>DO) (10) Jan gives probably Marie the book (IO>DO) (10) (IO>DO) (DO>IO)

-b.
-Jan geeft <'t> 'r <'t> waarschijnlijk.
-(DO>IO)

-Jan gives it her probably

 However, scrambling of pronominal objects cannot be fully assimilated with Romance clitic placement because these objects do not syntactically cliticize to a verbal head.
 It is in fact quite doubtful that they target any designated head position in the functional domain of the clause.
-If we adopt the claim discussed in note 1, that Dutch subjects do not obligatory move into SpecTP but optionally remain in their base position within vP following the clause adverbials, the examples in (11b&c) show that in-situ subjects block scrambling of weak pronouns; they do not obligatory move into some specific head position in the functional domain of the clause but seem to be phonologically supported by the subject; see Broekhuis & Corver (2016:ch.13) and Haider & Rosengren (1998:§5.4) for similar data from German.
+If we adopt the claim discussed in note 2, that Dutch subjects do not obligatory move into SpecTP but optionally remain in their base position within vP following the clause adverbials, the examples in (11b-c) show that in-situ subjects block scrambling of weak pronouns; they do not obligatory move into some specific head position in the functional domain of the clause but seem to be phonologically supported by the subject; see Broekhuis and Corver (2016:ch.13) and Haider and Rosengren (1998:§5.4) for similar data from German.

-- (11) a. dat Jan't 'r waarschijnlijk gaf. that Jan it her probably gave 'that Jan probably gave it her.'
+- (11) a. dat Jan 't 'r waarschijnlijk gaf. that Jan it her probably gave 'that Jan probably gave it her.'

 - b. dat waarschijnlijk Jan 't 'r gaf.

-- c. \dat 't 'r waarschijnlijk Jan gaf.
+- c. dat 't 'r waarschijnlijk Jan gaf.